Managing parking in high demand locations

 It is hoped the signage will help alleviate significant congestion that occurs on busy summer days.

-Council is trialling smart parking technology in two locations in Kensington:
+Later in 2020, Council will trial the same smart parking technology in two locations in Kensington:

 - Bowral Street (between Anzac Parade and Doncaster Avenue)